VCVRack/Rack/README.md

 **WARNING: DON'T TRY TO USE THE INSTRUMENT AND EFFECT PLUGINS IN THE SAME PROJECT OR YOUR DAW WILL CRASH.**

-The effect plugin can used be as an instrument, too. you just have to send it MIDI events !
+The effect plugin can used be as an instrument, too.
+You just have to send it MIDI events !

 # Changelog